How Much Time Does It Take to Get a GST Number in India?

 Step-by-Step GST Registration Process in India

-This step involves the initiation of the GST registration by being uploaded with the PAN number and basic personal or business details on the GST portal.
+Step 1: Start Application on GST Portal- Initiate GST registration by uploading your PAN number and basic personal or business details on the GST portal at gst.gov.in.

-Fill in the details for business description, contact information, and information about owners, partners, or directors.
+Step 2: Provide Business and Promoter Information- Fill in details for business description, contact information, and information about owners, partners, or directors.

-Upload scanned copies of PAN, Aadhaar, business address proof, bank details, and all other supporting documentation.
+Step 3: Upload Documents- Upload scanned copies of PAN, Aadhaar, business address proof, bank details, and all other supporting documentation.
+Ensure each file is under 100 KB in JPG or PDF format.

-Once you submit your application, you will be provided an ARN to track your GST registration status.
+Step 5: Get ARN (Application Reference Number)- Once you submit your application, you will receive an ARN to track your GST registration status.
+Your TRN (Temporary Reference Number) expires in 15 days.
+Complete Part B before it lapses.

 Documents Required for GST Number

-The main causes for the rejections and delays in GST applications are incorrect documentation.
-GST Registration documents should be kept ready:
+The main causes for rejections and delays in GST applications are incorrect documentation.
+Keep these GST Registration documents ready:

-• Business Address proof: Utility bill or rent agreement, or NOC for premises being used for business purposes
+• Business Address proof: Utility bill, rent agreement, or NOC for business premises

-• Ownership proof (if any): Property tax receipts or electricity bill (in the case of owned premises)
+• Ownership proof (if any): Property tax receipts or electricity bill (for owned premises)

-• Business Address Proof: Rent agreement, electricity bill, or NOC from the owner.
+• Business Address Proof: Rent agreement, electricity bill, or NOC from owner

-• Bank Account Proof: Cancelled cheque or a copy of the bank statement in the name of the company or firm.
+• Bank Account Proof: Cancelled cheque or bank statement in the company/firm name

-• MOA and AOA: for both Private and Public Limited Companies.
+• MOA and AOA (for Private and Public Limited Companies)

 How to Check GSTIN Number Status?

-From the home page, hover over “Services” to get the drop-down menu, select “Registration” and then click on “Track Application Status”.
+Step 2: From the home page, hover over "Services" → select "Registration" → click "Track Application Status"

-Enter your 15-digit Application Reference Number (ARN), which would have been provided to you on your registered email address and mobile number.
+Step 3: Enter your 15-digit Application Reference Number (ARN), which was sent to your registered email address and mobile number upon submission

-Now click on “Search” to see whether the GST registration is under process, approved, or if any action is to be taken by the concerned authority.
+Step 4: Click "Search" to see whether the GST registration is under process, approved, or if any action is required

-Tip: Track your ARN frequently and respond immediately to any queries to avoid delays in processing!
+Tip: Track your ARN frequently and respond immediately to any queries to avoid processing delays!

 What Happens After You Get Your GSTIN Number?

 Getting a GSTIN is just the first step in a long journey of tax compliance.
-After the issuance of the GST number, usually after 20 to 30 days, a few mandatory steps are taken to comply with the GST law:
+After the GSTIN is issued, a few mandatory steps must be completed:

-Returns like GSTR-1, GSTR3B, etc., should be filed on a monthly, quarterly, or yearly basis, depending upon the turnover and the type of business.
+3. File GST Returns on Time- Returns like GSTR-1 and GSTR-3B should be filed on a monthly, quarterly, or yearly basis, depending upon your turnover and business type.
+Missing consecutive return filings for 6 months can lead to GSTIN cancellation.

-Maintaining records of all sales, purchases, ITC, and payments for the filing of returns and audit purposes in the near future.
+4. Maintain GST-Compliant Books of Account- Maintain records of all sales, purchases, ITC, and payments for return filing and audit purposes.

 Conclusion

 Getting a GST number is not supposed to be a stressful process.
-With the right documents and a little professional assistance, your GSTIN number can be obtained in a matter of weeks, especially if the submission process faces no hindrance.
+With the right documents and a little professional assistance, your GSTIN number can be obtained in as little as 3–7 working days in 2026, especially if the submission process faces no hindrance.

 JustStart makes registering for GST effortless for startups, freelancers, and companies across India.
 Our experts make the application quick and error-free with full document support, so you get your GST number without delay or refusal.